-Determining the correct code for urinary incontinence
+Determining the correct urinary incontinence ICD 10 code

 Your patient just presented with urinary incontinence.
 It’s been a while since you’ve had to recall the different types of urinary incontinence, not to mention the treatment options, device reimbursement qualifications, and urinary incontinence ICD 10 coding.
 Here’s a quick refresher of the most common types of incontinence: